-- Site are open very slow or not open in the web browser.
+- The site is open very slow or not open in the web browser.

-- Local server name had been change in your local network.
+- Local server name had been changed in your local network.

 - Moving from one wireless location to another and the web looks stack.

-The above recommendation are not the only situation that may be solved due to DNS problem, so in general if you have something that may be reflection with slow browsing, after entering the domain name in the browser, you can try to use the flush DNS command to fix the problem.
+The above recommendation is not the only situation that may be solved due to the DNS problem, so in general, if you have something that may be a reflection with slow browsing, after entering the domain name in the browser, you can try to use the flush DNS command to fix the problem.

 Now the question arises that why do we need to erase the DNS cache from the system.
 Well, as the information on the sites that you are visiting remains in the operating system for some time, it carries a potential threat to the privacy of the user.
 So there are primary three reasons behind it.